CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 #### Reorder Filters

-When you look at the results of the `netq show notification filter` command above, you might notice that although you have the drop-based filter first (no point in looking at something you are going to drop anyway, so that is good), but the critical severity events are processed last, per the current definitions.
+When you look at the results of the `netq show notification filter` command above, you might notice that although you have the drop-based filter first (no point in looking at something you are going to drop anyway, so that is good), but the critical severity events get last, per the current definitions.
 If you wanted to process those before lesser severity events, you can reorder the list using the `before` and `after` options.

 For example, to put the two critical severity event filters just below the drop filter: